-So far, you have to pay an entrance of 30 pesos for climbing.
+So far, you have to pay an entrance of 60 pesos for climbing (Status as of 2021).
 But we're already negotiating a better price with the owners.

 The Arcotete has a long history.
 They say, the old mayas already used it for their ceremonies and as a place to do offerings to their gods.
 Later on, at the time when San Cristóbal de las Casas was built, they tell the legend from a Frenchmen called Jean Francois d'Arcotete.
 He gave the name to the arch, which we use until today.
 Because of the loss of his wife, he took his life inside the arch.
 According to the locals, you can still here Jean weeping, in some of the cold nights in february.

 Today, the Arcotete is an ecoturistic park inside the terrain of a local tsotsil comunity.
 The first climbing routes where established by Grupo Escala Chiapas.
 From 2003 to 2011 the group equiped 7 routes in the area.
 Years later in 2017, Sofia Tapia Garcia and Martin Siller explored the huge potencial of the arch and started equiping more than 30 routes.
 With the help from their friends Jose Carlos Ramos, Lucas Warmington, Ulises Guerrero, Carsten Thess and Ernesto Hernandez they changed the place within a year into a nice little climbing crag.